li-tann/li-tann.github.io/docs/code/cpp/triangle.md

 Examples of How to Use Triangle:

-  'triangle dots' reads vertices from dots.node, and writes their Delaunay triangulation to dots.1.node and dots.1.ele.  (dots.1.node is identical to dots.node.)  `triangle -I dots' writes the triangulation to dots.ele instead.
+  'triangle dots' reads vertices from dots.node, and writes their Delaunay triangulation to dots.1.node and dots.1.ele.  (dots.1.node is identical to dots.node.)  'triangle -I dots' writes the triangulation to dots.ele instead.
 (No additional .node file is needed, so none is written.)

-  `triangle -pe object.1' reads a PSLG from object.1.poly (and possibly object.1.node, if the vertices are omitted from object.1.poly) and writes its constrained Delaunay triangulation to object.2.node and object.2.ele.
+  'triangle -pe object.1' reads a PSLG from object.1.poly (and possibly object.1.node, if the vertices are omitted from object.1.poly) and writes its constrained Delaunay triangulation to object.2.node and object.2.ele.
 The segments are copied to object.2.poly, and all edges are written to object.2.edge.

-  `triangle -pq31.5a.1 object' reads a PSLG from object.poly (and possibly object.node), generates a mesh whose angles are all between 31.5 and 117 degrees and whose triangles all have areas of 0.1 or less, and writes the mesh to object.1.node and object.1.ele.
+  'triangle -pq31.5a.1 object' reads a PSLG from object.poly (and possibly object.node), generates a mesh whose angles are all between 31.5 and 117 degrees and whose triangles all have areas of 0.1 or less, and writes the mesh to object.1.node and object.1.ele.
 Each segment may be broken up into multiple subsegments; these are written to object.1.poly.

-  Here is a sample file `box.poly' describing a square with a square hole:
+  Here is a sample file 'box.poly' describing a square with a square hole:

 ```
     # A box with eight vertices in 2D, no attributes, one boundary marker.